X

 Conservation Education Internship

-Our newest internship focusses on the Trusts vital work in conservation education, assisting with the delivery of education workshops/activities, and contribute to developing educational resources.
-This internship is perfect for anyone wanting to gain experience in public engagement and education for conservation.
+Our Conservation Education internship focuses on the Trust’s vital work in conservation education, assisting with the delivery of education workshops/activities, and contribute to developing educational resources.
+In partnership with the Cameron Bespolka Trust, this internship is perfect for anyone wanting to gain experience in public engagement and education for conservation and gain valuable experience and skills in conservation education research.
 A suitable candidate will also complete a research project, examining an aspect of conservation education at the Hawk Conservancy Trust.

-Applications for our voluntary Conservation Education Internship are now closed.
-Please check back again soon for future opportunities.
+Although applications for our voluntary Conservation Education Internship are now closed, please check back again soon for future opportunities.

 Conservation and Research Internship